 - Blog posts must respect copyright, privacy, fair use, financial disclosure, and other applicable laws.

-- Employees should neither claim nor imply that they are speaking on the company’s behalf and should use their personal email addresses to sign up for social media accounts (other than those that are specifically for employee use at work.)
+- Employees should neither claim nor imply that they are speaking on the company’s behalf and should use their personal email addresses to sign up for social media accounts (other than those specifically for employee use at work.)

-By a Catapult Advisor
+Written by a Catapult HR Advisor